The Second World Book Series

 (modified from SpaceX Images)

-The Proxima Nexus, the fifth book in the Second World Book Series is expected
+The Proxima Nexus, the fifth book in the Second World Book Series published

 April 2024